What are you searching for?

 1. Balmoral Baths

 Balmoral is the perfect family-friendly beach that makes for a fabulous family day out during Summer.
-Kids can enjoy swimming at the enclosed baths area, which is at the Southern end of the beach.
+Kids can enjoy swimming in the enclosed bath area at the southern end of the beach.
 There’s a wooden boardwalk that runs right around it, with a shark net running along the outside.
-Plus, there’s an enclosed playground close by.
+Plus, there’s an enclosed playground close by.Β

 2. Clifton Gardens, Mosman